 20 cigarettes is a fictional-memoir set over the course of four days, with four people, one pack of cigarettes, and everything to consider.

 Mr. Meyers hired me after I insisted he did so and with only a meager resistance.
-Mr. Meyers and I crossed paths on a cloudy August day in the city.
+We crossed paths on a cloudy August day.

 It’s ironic though, that no one seems to notice, because everyone anymore is itching to be watched, to turn every eye into a network of paparazzi lenses so that they can truly live.